Establish and adhere to reasonable weekly office hours, be available for advising

 Be aware of departmental major, General Education and College degree requirements.

 Understand how to read and use a degree audit.

-Recognize that you are ultimately responsible for knowing and fulfilling all degree requirements.
-You
+Recognize that the student is ultimately responsible for knowing and fulfilling all

 He/she is also responsible for being aware of and meeting academic deadlines and financial